A Cigale module tailored (not only) for Low-Luminosity AGN: Data and Fitting

 \subsection{AGN Samples}

-We conducted validation tests using well-established datasets from high-luminosity AGN studies to verify the robustness of the hypothesis outlined in \cref{subsec:2.2.2} regarding our newly developed IRX-CIGALE module.
-Specifically, we utilized the COSMOS and SDSS QSO samples referenced in previous CIGALE publications \citep{Yang20,Yang22}, enabling direct comparisons with established X-ray modules.
-These studies determined the bolometric luminosity of AGN using the $\alpha_\mathrm{ox}$ prior, which we adopted as a benchmark to assess the robustness of our new prior.
+To verify the robustness of the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ implementation described in \cref{subsec:2.2.2}, we utilized mid-luminosities AGN samples from well-established datasets.
+Although the extrapolation of the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ to high-luminosity sources varies by an order of magnitude \citep{Stern2015ApJ...807..129S}, the relation remains reliable for $L_\mathrm{X}<10^{45}\ \mathrm{erg\ s^{-1}}$ \citep{Asmus15}.
+Specifically, we focused on the COSMOS and SDSS QSO samples referenced in previous CIGALE publications \citep{Yang20,Yang22}, which enable direct comparisons with the established X-ray module.
+These studies determined the bolometric luminosity of AGN using the $\alpha_\mathrm{OX}$ prior, which we adopted as a benchmark to assess the robustness of our new $\alpha_\mathrm{IRX}$ prior.